gabriel-bronfman/fiducial_cube_projection/README.md

 We can simply recover the lost $r_3$ by crossing our normalized $r_1$ and $r_2$.
 In my implementation, I found that normalizing the three column vectors by the average of $r_1$ and $r_2$ of the resulting matrix from $K^{-1}H$ resulted in a better rotation matrix.

+I have also implemented a basic least-squared optimizer option using singular value decomposition.
+This optmization is not as good as the solvePnP version, and reduces some stability of estimated rotataion matrix, but does create better solutions in general.
+You can activate it as you see fit.

 From my resulting R and T, I can convert my R into a angle-axis representation using cv2.Rodrigues and then pass all of that into my projectPoints, as before.
 I can then draw lines between my projected points.

 ## Comparison of approaches

-The primary disadvantage to the self-implementation approach has is that I do not do a least-squared optimization on the resulting R from step 2 to find a true orthonormal rotation matrix.
+The primary disadvantage to the self-implementation approach has is that I do not do a great job with (if any) least-squared optimization on the resulting R from step 2 to find a true orthonormal rotation matrix.
 This means in general my results are slightly less than ideal, however still quite good.

-The pictures are from both implementations:
+The pictures are from all implementations:

 ## Optimized Way:
 ![alt text](https://github.com/gabriel-bronfman/project_cube/blob/main/images/easy_way_1.png "Easy Way 1")